 Lily nodded.
 "I know, I saw the hospital wing before I left for the Ministry."
 She smiled again and tightened her hand around a rolled up newspaper that Harry hadn't noticed she'd been holding before.

-"Weekly?"
+"The Pure Prophet?"
 Harry asked, closing his hand around the paper and looking it over.

 Lily sighed again.
 "It says that you stood alone in the 'Burning of Hogsmead', and that government forces only just stopped you from kidnapping more than twenty children."

 "The Burning of Hogsmead?"
 Harry asked, looking up at her.
 "Is that what they're calling it?"